k-rns/2020-05-22-WHOI-online/index.md

   <strong>Requirements:</strong>
   <ul>
     <li>Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.</li>
-    <li>They should have a few specific software packages installed (listed in the "Setup page" <a href="#setup">below</a>).
+    <li>A few specific software packages need to be installed (listed in the "Setup page" <a href="#setup">below</a>).
 We will be holding an on-lind data lab to help you install these packages if necessary.</li>
+    <li> Participants will need to join a Zoom video conference.
+Installing free zoom conference software is recommended.
+You will not need a paid account.
+See <a href="https://support.zoom.us/hc/en-us/articles/201362193-Joining-a-Meeting">Joining a meeting from Zoom Help Center</a></li>
     <li>This is an introduction to Python and data tables designed for participants with no programming experience.
 </li>
    </ul>